u24569608/COS_214-Final_Project/plant-nursery-simulator/docs/demo.md

 >
 > "Now that we have this 'Bonsai' prototype, we can clone it into the greenhouse.
 We just select the prototype, choose the 'Main Greenhouse' bed, set a price, and add it.
 A new `PlantInstance` is created from the prototype and added to the greenhouse **Composite**."
 >
+> "btw, we can also add for example a purple pot from the add item in system admin."
+>
 > **Flow 2: Greenhouse Management (Composite, Iterator, Observer, State)**
 >
-> "Now let's see that plant.
+> "Now moving on let's see that plant.
 In the **Greenhouse Management** tab, we can browse the **Composite** structure.
 As we expand the beds, you can see we have nested beds and individual plants.
 >
 > "Here is the 'Bonsai' we just added.
 When we select it, the right panel updates with its live data.
 This is the **Observer** pattern at work; the UI observes the plant.
 We can see its vitals and its current **State**, which is 'seed'.
 >